An elegant pair of wrought iron candlesticks from the 17th century

 Description

-Para of antique wrought iron applications painted black, beneath which the original gilding can be seen.
+Para of antique wrought iron applications painted black, underneath which the original gilding can be seen.
 They feature one flame and a candle holder.
 Handcrafted without the need for welding, the iron elements are joined using clamps and riveted nails.
 In good condition, Italy 1700.

-Exceptional antique furniture and accessories can be an excellent idea for decorating our interiors.
-Today, there is an increasing number of enthusiasts of high-quality vintage products that possess a distinct character and soul.
+Exceptional antique furniture and accessories can be an excellent idea for interior decoration.
+Today, there is a growing number of enthusiasts of high-quality vintage products that possess a distinct character and soul.
 This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

-Many styles characterize antique furniture, but a few key ones stand out.
-Eclectic furniture refers to the 19th century, during which the beloved Biedermeier style prevailed.
-Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
+Many styles characterize antique furniture, but a few are particularly prominent.
+Eclectic furniture dates back to the 19th century, during the reign of the Biedermeier style.
+Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
 By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Beautiful Empire-style furniture dates from the late 18th to early 19th century.
-It originated during Napoleon’s reign, which imposed a strong resemblance and references to Roman and Greek ornamentation.
+Beautiful Empire-style furniture originates from the period between the late 18th and early 19th centuries.
+It was influenced by Napoleon’s reign, which imposed a strong resemblance and references to Roman and Greek ornamentation.

 The most important aspect of stylish antique furniture is originality.
-Ultimately, this is crucial for buyers, as many counterfeits circulate on the market.
-Luxury Products provides a certificate confirming the product’s compliance with the actual description and photos.
+Ultimately, this is crucial for buyers, as the market is flooded with counterfeits.
+Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
 We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details